The Niseko Story: The Smallest Famous City in Japan

 Winter vs “Green” Season

 As local residents, we can tell you Hokkaido does offer an incredible experience across all four seasons.
-Every season has it’s own appeal, with a wide range of temperatures and highlights, beginning the snow (certainly), but then a Spring full of shockingly beautiful flowers, and a lush, beautiful summer (with less extreme heat than most of Asia), where even the undervalued Hokkaido beaches have some appeal, and then the Fall season where summer’s green turns to a dazzling display of yellow, orange and red.
+Every season has it’s own appeal, with a wide range of temperatures and highlights, beginning with the snow (certainly), but then a spring full of shockingly beautiful flowers, and a lush, beautiful summer (with less extreme heat than most of Asia), where even the undervalued Hokkaido beaches have some appeal, and then the fall season where summer’s green turns to a dazzling display of yellow, orange and red.
 Hokkaido is a truly beautiful place.

 According to sources in our database of Hokkaido real estate agents, approximately 95% of all revenue created in Niseko is based on the Winter season, with only a small percentage of bookings and visitors coming in the much longer “green” season(s).
-While there are opportunities to golf and enjoy onsen experiences, many businesses shut down entirely during the green season, as there is not enough interest to sustain a staff to support those businesses.
+While there are opportunities to golf and enjoy onsen experiences, many businesses shut down entirely during the green season, as there is not enough interest to sustain the staff to support those businesses.

 Foreigners in Niseko